Introduction to Accessibility Consulting Services

 Scott Artley, a white masculine-presenting person with a buzzed bald head and short orange beard wearing a pink cardigan over a shirt and tie, art on the walls of the living room behind him

-Scott Artley, a white masculine-presenting person with a buzzed bald head and short orange beard.
+Scott Artley, a light-skinned person with a buzzed bald head and short orange beard.
 Scott laughs in a vintage pink cardigan over a striped shirt and tie, his art-filled living room slightly out of focus behind him.
 Photo: Trista Marie Photography

 Why Work with Me?